 Ultimately, the aim of most business websites is to generate leads and make sales.
 So you need to have pages that are dedicated to the products and services your company has to offer.

-A fashion brand, for example, will usually have product pages for its various clothing items and accessories, while an SEO company might have pages about the kinds of SEO services and campaigns it offers.
+A fashion brand, for example, will usually have product pages for its various clothing items and accessories, while an SEO (search engine optimization) company might have important pages about the kinds of SEO services and campaigns it offers.

-In many cases, products and services pages make up the bulk of business websites, especially for e-commerce businesses with goods to sell online.
-These pages need to be informative and engaging, often with visuals of the products in question and quality, concise copy that provides product descriptions to sell each product.
+In many cases, products and services pages make up the bulk of business websites, especially for e-commerce businesses with goods to sell through online stores.
+These pages need to be informative and engaging, often with visuals of the products in question and quality, concise copy that provides product descriptions and pricing to sell each product.

 After all, the aim of any product or service page is to encourage users to buy the product or service being discussed.
 Copy is therefore of the highest importance on these kinds of pages, and many brands work with professional copywriters to get the best product descriptions and CTAs for their products and services pages.